Proximal alternating minimization and projection methods for nonconvex problems. An approach based on the Kurdyka-Lojasiewicz inequality: Introduction

+Several applications involving nonconvex aspects are provided (see Section \ref{S:omin}): rank reduction of correlation matrices, compressive sensing with nonconvex ``norms''.
+For this last case our algorithm provides a regularized version of the reweighted $l^1$ minimization algorithm of Cand\`es-Wakin-Boyd (see Example~\ref{compressed}).
+To the best of our knowledge no convergence results are known for the reweighted algorithms.
+The regularized version we provide converges even when small constant stepsizes are chosen in the implementation of (\ref{algo0}).

-As a striking application, we obtain the convergence of our alternating projection algorithm, which can be seen as a variant of the von Neumann algorithm (section 5.3).
-Being given two closed subsets $C,D$ of $\R^n$ the latter is modelled on
+In Section \ref{vonN}, when specializing algorithm (\ref{algo0}) to indicator functions, we obtain an alternating projection algorithm (recently introduced in \cite{ARS}), which can be seen as a proximal regularization of the von Neumann algorithm (see \cite{Johannis}).
+Being given two closed subsets $C,D$ of $\R^n$ the algorithm reads

-where $P_C, P_D :\R^n\rightrightarrows \R^n$ are the projection mappings of $C$ and $D$.
-The convergence of the sequences $(x_k),(y_k)$ is obtained for a wide class of sets ranging from semialgebraic or definable sets to transverse manifolds or more generally to sets with a regular intersection.
-A part of this result is inspired by the recent work of Lewis and Malick on transverse manifolds \cite{mallew}, in which similar results were derived.
+where $P_C, P_D :\R^n\rightrightarrows \R^n$ are the projection mappings onto $C$ and $D$.
+The convergence of the sequences $(x_k),(y_k)$ is obtained for a wide class of sets ranging from semialgebraic or definable sets to transverse manifolds, or more generally to sets with a regular intersection.
+A part of this result is inspired by the recent work of Lewis and Malick on transverse manifolds \cite{mallew} (and also \cite{LLM}), in which similar results were derived.

-The paper is organized as follows: After the introduction, section 2 is devoted to recalling some elementary facts of nonsmooth analysis.
-This allows us to obtain in section 3 some first elementary properties of the alternating proximal minimization algorithm.
-Then, in section 4 we introduce the Kurdyka-\L ojasiewicz inequality for lower semicontinuous functions and describe various classes of functions satisfying this property.
-The main convergence result is proved in section 5 together with an estimation of the convergence rate.
-The last section is devoted to some illustrations and applications of our results.
+The paper is organized as follows: Section 2 is devoted to recalling some elementary facts of nonsmooth analysis.
+This allows us to obtain in Section 3 some first elementary properties of the alternating proximal minimization algorithm, and then to establish our main theoretical results.
+A last section is devoted to examples and applications: various classes of functions satisfying the Kurdyka-Lojasiewicz property are provided and specific examples for which computations can be effectively performed are given.